Kun19/awesomewm-gnome/README.md

 ## Dependencies

-The scripts in this repository create a new session in GDM called "awesome GNOME".
+The scripts in this repository create a new session in GDM called "Awesome-WM + GNOME".
 The requirements are gnome-flashback and awesome 4.3.
 Earlier versions of awesome don't integrate well with GTK and are sort of buggy.

 Because gnome-flashback isn't always packaged you might need grab a copy of it from somewhere.
 Below you can find packages and repositories that worked for me.